DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 Each row represents one tagger (`user_id`).
 Columns are added only when the corresponding metric exists in the summary payload, so the CSV remains compact for partial reports.

+## Assignment pattern detection report

+`PatternDetectionReport` produces assignment-level outputs for pattern detection so you can trace the signals back to individual assignments.
+It reuses the horizontal and vertical perspectives, but pattern detection always runs within each tagger's individual assignment (all answer tags sharing an `assignment_id`).
+In addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window.

+The report returns a single entry for every tagger/assignment pair with metadata (`assignment_id`, `comment_id`, `prompt_id`, `timestamp`) plus the pattern(s) found when scanning that assignment's answer tags.
+Patterns are detected in 12-assignment windows using the same 3- and 4-token repeat logic as `TaggerPerformanceReport`.

+CSV exports include one row per assignment per perspective with a semicolon- delimited `patterns` column (empty when no patterns were detected) and a boolean `pattern_detected` column for quick filtering.
+Only `user_id`, `assignment_id`, `comment_id`, `prompt_id`, `timestamp`, `perspective`, and the pattern columns are emitted.

+### How patterns are detected and attached

+- **Input preparation:** For each tagger, assignments are grouped by `assignment_id`.
+Within each group only timestamped YES/NO tags are kept, sorted chronologically, and converted into token strings for scanning.
+- **Window scan:** Non-overlapping 12-assignment windows within the assignment are inspected.
+A window is a hit only when its tokens are a perfect repetition of the first four tokens (`abcdabcdabcd`) or first three tokens (`abcabcabcabc`).
+Windows matching four-token repeats are masked before three- token matching to avoid double-counting.
+- **Annotation:** When a window hits, the assignment is marked with the literal repeated pattern (for example, `YYYY`, `NNNN`, or `YYNN`), and `pattern_detected` is set to `true` for that tagger/assignment pair.
+An assignment can accrue multiple pattern labels if multiple windows match.

+### CSV column reference

+- `user_id`, `assignment_id`, `comment_id`, `prompt_id` – identifiers copied
+  directly from the enriched `TagAssignment`.
+- `timestamp` – the earliest timestamp among the assignment's eligible tags.
+- `perspective` – either `horizontal` (full tagger sequence grouped by assignment) or `vertical` (per characteristic, then merged per tagger, still grouped by assignment).
+- `patterns` – semicolon-delimited list of patterns that hit within the assignment for that perspective; empty when no pattern was detected for that row.
+- `pattern_detected` – `true` when any pattern was found for that assignment and perspective, else `false`.
+- `pattern_coverage` – percentage (0–100, rounded to two decimal places) of the
+  assignment's eligible tags that fell inside one or more detected pattern windows.

+Use the CSV export to trace any flagged pattern back to the exact assignment and context that produced it.

 ## Characteristic reliability report